Disney ResortsTipsUpdates

 Deluxe Experience Without the Price

-One of the main reasons we like the bump from value to moderate is we can get some deluxe amenities without paying the full price of a deluxe Resort.
+One of the main reasons we like bumping from value to moderate is that we can get some deluxe amenities without paying the full price of a deluxe resort.

-We find this in the new Gran Destino Tower at Coronado Springs more than anywhere else.
+We find this more than anywhere else in the new Gran Destino Tower at Coronado Springs.
 From the eloquent lobby with a lounge to the high-end dining high up in the tower, Grand Destino offers the feel of luxury without the price tag.

 If you want to feel like an elite Guest, we highly recommend looking into a stay at Grand Destino at Disney’s Coronado Springs